rogsme/yams.media/content/advanced/seeding-with-qui.md

 2. A workflow to apply seeding requirements (through qBitTorrent 'limits') to `noHL` tagged torrents.
 3. A workflow to determine if `noHL` torrents have met their seeding requirements, if not, tag them with a `seedingRequired` tag.
 4. A workflow to `retire` (stop) torrents tagged with `seedingRequired` that have met their seeding requirements.
-5. A workflow to delete retired torrents after 1 week of being stopped.
+5. A workflow to delete retired torrents after 7 days of being stopped.

 Lets say a torrent is downloaded from a private tracker with a 7 day seeding requirement, and is deleted from the media library after 3 days.
 The workflow will work like this:
 - The torrent is tagged with `noHL` as it has no hardlink (the media file only has 1 reference on disk, the one in the downloads folder).